WHAT’S IN THIS REVIEW?

 - Americas: Brazil, Canada, Mexico, USA

-- RoW: Australia, Cambodia, Egypt, Hong Kong, India, Indonesia, Japan, Korea, Morocco, New Zealand, Philippines, Singapore, South Africa, Taiwan, UAE, Vietnam
+- RoW: Australia, Cambodia, Egypt, Hong Kong, India, Indonesia, Japan, South Korea, Morocco, Philippines, Singapore, South Africa, Taiwan, UAE, Vietnam

 However, free users are limited in terms of where they can connect to, in terms of both servers and countries.

 Five locations don’t seem like much, while it’s not helpful if you wanted to access popular streaming services.